wiecek1873/Unity-WorldGenerator/README.md

 ![](Docs/TextureSettings.gif)

 ## Infinite
-Terrain in generated on demand as player is moving.
+Terrain is generated on demand as player is moving.

 ![](Docs/Infinite.gif)